Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_03.md

 + turning points: Kairos (Paul Tillich)
     + getting things at the right place and time to turn: back or further
 + DA'ATH (knowledge: Hebrew)
-    + Adam knew his wife Eve.
+    + Adam knew his wife Eve
     + sex is a metaphor of knowing:
     + participatory knowing:
     + knowing by identifying with it
         + you change it, while it changes you
         + like a course of river
         + rises to a climax, turning point (kairos)
 + faith: sense of DA'ATH (not "believing ridiculous things for which there is no evidence")